dogweather/forkful/content/en/python/strings/using-regular-expressions.md

   \ in strings.
 Programmers utilize them for searching, editing, or manipulating\u2026"
 lastmod: '2024-03-13T22:44:59.699294-06:00'
 model: gpt-4-0125-preview
-summary: "Regular expressions (regex) are patterns used to match character combinations\
+summary: Regular expressions (regex) are patterns used to match character combinations in strings.
-  \ in strings.
-Programmers utilize them for searching, editing, or manipulating\u2026"
 title: Using regular expressions
 weight: 11
 ---